Philip Hans Franses

-Philippus Henricus Benedictus Franciscus "Philip Hans" Franses (born 1963) is a Dutch economist and Professor of Applied Econometrics and Marketing Research at the Erasmus University Rotterdam, and dean of the Erasmus School of Economics, especially known for his 1998 work on "Nonlinear Time Series Models in Empirical Finance."
+Philippus Henricus Benedictus Franciscus "Philip Hans" Franses (born 30 September 1963) is a Dutch economist and Professor of Applied Econometrics and Marketing Research at the Erasmus University Rotterdam, and former dean of the Erasmus School of Economics, especially known for his 1998 work on "Nonlinear Time Series Models in Empirical Finance."

 Biography

 Born in Wageningen, Franses studied econometrics at the University of Groningen, graduated in 1987, and received his PhD in 1991 at Erasmus School of Economics of the Erasmus University Rotterdam with the thesis, entitled "Model selection and seasonality in time series" under supervision of Teun Kloek.

 After graduation he started his academic career with a post-doc position as a Research Affiliate of the Royal Netherlands Academy of Arts and Sciences.
-In 1996 he became as Associate Professor at the Econometric Institute, and Director of Research at the Rotterdam Institute for Business Economic Studies.
+In 1996 he became as associate professor at the Econometric Institute, and Director of Research at the Rotterdam Institute for Business Economic Studies.
 In 1998 he was appointed Endowed Professor of Applied Econometrics, and in 1999 he was appointed Professor of Marketing research at the Erasmus School of Economics of the Erasmus University Rotterdam.
 PhD students have been Albert Veenstra & Dick van Dijk (graduated in 1999); L.J.O.
 Lint, C.S.
 Bos & P.C.
 Verhoef (2001); J.-J.J.
 Jonker & J.E.M. van Nierop (2002); S.H.K.
 Wuyts (2003); J. Kippers (2004); S.D.
 Tsolakis & R.D. van Oest (2005); E.A. de Groot (2006); B.L.K.
 Vroomen; S. Knapp (2007); M.C.
 Non (2008); M. van Diepen, R. Segers & A. van Dijk (2009).

-Franses is also Adjunct Professor at the University of Western Australia since 2001, at the Chiang Mai University since 2006, and at the Anton de Kom University of Suriname since 2008.
+Franses is also adjunct professor at the University of Western Australia since 2001, at the Chiang Mai University since 2006, and at the Anton de Kom University of Suriname since 2008.
 From 2004 to 2006 he was Director of the Econometric Institute as successor of Herman K. van Dijk, and was succeeded by Albert Wagelmans.
 Since 2006 Franses is Dean of the Erasmus School of Economics.

 In 2011 Franses is elected member of the Royal Netherlands Academy of Arts and Sciences.
 In 2012 he received an honorary doctorate from Chiang Mai University in Thailand.